 West Point Lake is perhaps the best place to observe birds in a natural habitat.
 The lake made statewide news in January 2010 when an ivory gull was unexpectedly spotted on the lake.
 The ivory gull drew bird enthusiasts from surrounding areas who jumped at the once-in-a-lifetime opportunity to view the snow-white Arctic bird.
 While the ivory gull may have drawn a crowd, local bird enthusiasts have long appreciated West Point Lake as an ideal birdwatching spot.

 The National Audubon Society conducts a census of birds in the Western Hemisphere each Christmas, performed by volunteer birdwatchers.
 The census provides population data for biologists and bird enthusiasts, and West Point Lake is a Christmas count location.
 Representatives from the Georgia Ornithological Society work with naturalists at West Point lake to monitor populations here in Troup County.

 West Point Lake is a 26,000-acre reservoir surrounded by pine forest.
 Birdwatchers and local anglers have long witnessed the plethora of winged species surrounding the lake.
-The best time of year for birding on the lake is from October to April.
+The best time of year for birdwatching on the lake is from October to April.

 West Point Lake is one of the best places in the Southeast to find bald eagles, whose majestic beauty has long captivated nature-lovers.
 People who spend time on the lake, especially local anglers, report watching the eagles nest and hunt during spring months.
 The lake is also home to osprey, and some fortunate observers may catch the thrilling sight of ospreys diving to pluck fish from the water!

 Because of the mature pine timber surrounding the lake, observers have a good chance of seeing and/or hearing the pileated woodpeckers, pigeon-sized Woody Woodpecker lookalikes.
 Older generations called these birds the Lord God bird because of their distinctive call.